Dynamical convexity and elliptic periodic orbits for Reeb flows: Proofs of the applications

-Moreover, $\czl(\ga;\Phi)$ coincides with the Morse index of $\ga$, see \cite{CF, Lon02, Web}.
-Thus, it remains only to deal with the case where the inequality $(r/(r+1))^2 \leq K$ is not strict.
-So suppose that the flag curvature of the Finsler metric $F$ equals $(r/(r+1))^2$ at some point of $S^2$.
-Perturb $F$ to a metric $F^\pr$ whose flag curvature $K^\pr$ satisfies $(r/(r+1))^2 < K^\pr \leq 1$.
-Clearly $F^\pr$ can be chosen arbitrarily $C^2$-close to $F$.
+By this proposition, if our metric $F$ on $S^2$ does not satisfy the strict inequality $(r/(r+1))^2 < K \leq 1$ then we can perturb this to a metric $F^\pr$ whose flag curvature $K^\pr$ satisfies $(r/(r+1))^2 < K^\pr \leq 1$.
 Now, it is clear from the proof of Theorem \ref{Thm 1} that the period of the elliptic closed geodesic $\ga^\pr$ of $F^\pr$ is uniformly bounded from above.
 Passing to the limit we get an elliptic closed geodesic $\ga$ for $F$ such that $\czl(\ga;\Phi) \leq -1$.